Table of Contents

 - Brand reputation: in the digital age, brand reputation is everything.
 By making vital improvements in all of the key areas above, you will meet your customers’ needs head-on with consistency while finding innovative ways to stand out from your competitors.
 These are the key ingredients of long-term success.

 Here we look at how you should present your research reports, considering the steps it takes to connect with the outcomes you need to succeed:

 - Hone in on your research:

 When looking at how to source consumer research in a presentation, you should focus on two areas: primary and secondary research.
-Primary research comes from your internal data, monitoring existing business practices, the effectiveness of sales, and the tools used for communication, for instance.
-Primary research also assesses market competition by evaluating the business plans of the competitors.
+Primary research comes from your internal data, monitoring existing organizational practices, the effectiveness of sales, and the tools used for communication, for instance.
+Primary research also assesses market competition by evaluating the company plans of the competitors.
 Secondary research focuses on existing data collected by a third party, information used to perform benchmarking, and market analysis.
 Such metrics help in deciding which market segments are the ones the company should focus its efforts on or where the brand is standing in the minds of consumers.
 Before you start the reporting process, you should set your goals, segmenting your research into primary and secondary segments to get to grips with the kind of information you need to work with to achieve effective results.

 - Segment your customers:

 To give your market research report data more context, you should segment your customers into different groups according to the preferences outlined in the survey or feedback results or by examining behavioral or demographic data.